 Participants and Procedure

-Participants in Study 4 were recruited through Amazons Mechanical Turk.
-In order to recruit equal numbers of liberals and conservatives, and to match the total sample from Study 3, aimed to recruit 505 liberals and 505 conservatives.
-Participants began the survey by completing a screening question which asked them to indicate their political ideology from the following choices: 1 = “Very liberal”, 2 = “Liberal”, 3 = “Slightly liberal”, 4 = “Moderate/middle of the road”, 5 = “Slightly conservative”, 6 = “Conservative”, 7 = “Very conservative”, 8 = “Don't know/not political”, 9 = “Other”.
+Participants in Study 4 were recruited through Amazon’s Mechanical Turk.
+In order to recruit equal numbers of liberals and conservatives, and to match the total sample from Study 3, we aimed to recruit 505 liberals and 505 conservatives.
+Participants began the survey by completing a screening question that asked them to indicate their political ideology from the following choices: 1 = “Very liberal”, 2 = “Liberal”, 3 = “Slightly liberal”, 4 = “Moderate/middle of the road”, 5 = “Slightly conservative”, 6 = “Conservative”, 7 = “Very conservative”, 8 = “Don't know/not political”, 9 = “Other”.
 After completing the screening question, liberal participants (those selecting 1, 2, or 3) and conservative participants (those selecting 5, 6, or 7) advanced to the main survey.
-If participants selected 4, 8, or 9, or if the 505 participant target for their political affiliation had been reached, they were excluded from the main study and thanked for their willingness to participate.
-Our final sample consisted of 1047 participants (527 Conservative, 520 Liberal, 549 male, 495 female, 3 other; mean age3 = 36.61, SD = 12.41).
+If participants selected 4, 8, or 9, or if the 505-participant target for their political affiliation had been reached, they were excluded from participating in the main study and thanked for their willingness to participate.
+Our final sample consisted of 1047 participants (527 Conservative, 520 Liberal, 549 male, 495 female, 3 other; mean age = 36.61, SD = 12.41) 3.

-The procedure in the main study was identical to Study 3, with several exceptions.
+The procedure in the main study was nearly identical to Study 3, with several small exceptions.
 First, the demographic measures were presented at the start of the study, immediately following the screening question.
 Second, we added a general attention check question (“Because you're paying attention to this survey, please select 'Agree' for this question”) into the measure of belief in free will.
 Finally, several measures were added at the end of the survey, which were preregistered to be exploratory (for brevity these measures are only reported in the supplemental materials).

 Results